chitalu/glfw-project/README.md

 Alternatively you can use a git GUI program such as [Fork](https://git-fork.com/) to get the code.
 Most of these will automatically download the git submodules.

 If you download the code from GitHub via the "Download ZIP" approach, you'll also need to download GLFW and GLM into the _glfw_ folder.
-The correct version can be found by clicking on the _glfw_  _glm_ folder you see on the [front page](https://github.com/chitalu/glfw-project.git) of the _glfw-project_ GitHub repository.
+The correct version can be found by clicking on the _glfw_ and _glm_ folders you see on the [front page](https://github.com/chitalu/glfw-project.git) of the _glfw-project_ GitHub repository.

 ## Using CMake to create the project